-Ivanov watched the swinging meter on his radar display spin round and round.
+Lieutenant Maxim Ivanov watched the pulsing meter on his radar display.
 A mechanical pock echoed out every other second.
 He ignored the ambient noise on the dark green display.
 Their sensors picked up the wreckage of weeks past.
 Both rock and twisted metal scattered the signal around the Goto Predestinazia as it sailed.
 The news broadcasts back home now called this fresh debris field ‘The First Lunar Battle’.
 Ivanov anxiously gripped the joystick as he made minute corrections to their path.
 Thrusters fired obediently with each twist and tilt of the controls.

 “Comrade Ivanov,” hummed Anzhel’s faux feminine voice from the dome speaker in the ceiling.
 “It is advisable you perform a breathing exercise.
 Anxiety will only worsen your performance.”

-Ivanov glanced back at his superior, who ignored the look and focused on his own computer.
+"Yes, Comrade Captain.
+I am fine, I assure you."
+Ivanov glanced back at his superior, who ignored him and focused on his own computer.
 Zyzhy, the gunnery officer, sat in the tactical station’s reclining platform.
 The targeting helm engulfed his head, hiding all but his grimacing mouth.
+Somewhere on the hull, the Goto Predestinazia's railgun turrets slowly swung to follow wherever Zyzhy looked.
+The helmet hid a multitude of scars, a luxury not afforded to most of the fleet's veterans.

 A different noise from the radar snapped Ivanov’s attention back to his console.
 A signal.
 Right there.
 Amongst the remains of Earth’s former companion, something transmitted on random frequencies.
 It hopped between radio waves at random.
-It wasn’t near the wreckage of the Valley Forge, so it wasn’t the United Nations.
+It wasn’t near the wreckage of the Valley Forge, so it wasn’t a NATO vessel.
 But, it didn’t originate near the Soviets' defensive line.

-This aberration appeared on the radar as a fuzzy, shuddering shape that grew and shrunk erratically.
+This aberration, however, appeared on the radar as a fuzzy, shuddering shape that grew and shrunk erratically.
 Ivanov glared as it avoided the drifting debris all around it.
 The shape moved deftly around detritus.
-Radar pings distorted around its edges.
+Radar pings distorted around its edges whenever they rushed over it.
 Each wave washed off into space in tremors.
 It wasn’t until this stranger stopped in space and then peeled off in a ninety degree turn that Ivanov looked up.

 A frown furrowed over the veteran’s wrinkled face.
 He glanced at Zyzhy before answering Ivanov.
 “On the Americans’ line?”

 “Random?”
 Karhut’s glare deepened.
-After the past few weeks of drawn out firefights between NATO and Combloc fleets, simple mysteries morphed into nightmares in the frayed minds of the sailors.
+Weeks of hearing drawn out firefights over the radio between NATO and Combloc fleets morphed simple mysteries into nightmares in the frayed minds of the sailors.
 “But, there’s something there?”

 Ivanov shrugged.
 “Yes, Captain.
 Something.
 I just cannot tell you what…”

 “Perhaps it is a lifeboat?”
-Engineering Officer Darya spoke up from her recessed seat inside the computer bank beneath Karhut.
+Engineering Subgroup Leader Darya spoke up from her recessed seat inside the computer bank beneath Karhut.
 “They use a different signal for distress?”

 “We would know about that.
 They would tell us.
 No one wants to be stranded out… here.”
 Karhut’s voice strained with both exhaustion and frustration.

-“Can’t kill what you can’t know,” Zyzhy rasped into his collar microphone.
+“Can’t, hmmm, kill what you can’t, meh, know,” Zyzhy rasped into his collar microphone.
 It created a minor cloning effect as Ivanov heard his voice in the corner of the cockpit and deep within his ear at the same time.
 “I’m sure they think we’d act like them.
 Picking off the wounded and lost.”

 “No,” Karhut growled.
 “There must be another--”